Everything to Know About the Tradition of the Wedding Ring Finger

 Want to know more about which finger and hand to wear your wedding, engagement or promise ring?
 Read on.

-Wedding Ring Finger
+The Wedding Ring Finger Meaning

+Wedding rings are a sweet symbol of eternal love throughout history.
 "The tradition of wedding rings came about in Egypt, about 4,800 years ago," Ghanimian says.
 "The circle symbolizes eternity, with no beginning or end.
 What most people don't know is that the hole in the center of the ring also has significance—it's not just space, but rather a gateway or door.
-When you give a woman a ring, it signifies immortal love."
+When you give someone a ring, it signifies immortal love."

 There are no rules on which metal your wedding rings must be made of, or whether or not they should match.
 You can opt for simple bands or more elaborate ones with stones or designs.
 Some couples choose to have their wedding date or a romantic phrase inscribed in their bands.

-Engagement Ring Finger
+The Engagement Ring Finger Meaning

+It wasn't until more recently that engagement rings appeared on the scene.
 "The first recorded use of a diamond engagement ring occurred in 1477, when Archduke Maximilian of Austria presented Mary of Burgundy with a ring featuring hogback diamonds (modern-day baguette diamonds) arranged in the shape of the Gothic letter M," Lawler-Trustey says.

+His engagement ring choice then sparked a trend—for more than one reason.
 "Diamonds have long been an unwavering symbol of a couple's eternal love and commitment to one another," Lawler-Trustey says.
 "A diamond is the hardest and most durable naturally occurring substance found on Earth, making it the perfect choice to represent enduring, everlasting love and the promise of forever.
 Each diamond is also incredibly rare and unique.
 No two diamonds are alike, just as each couple's love has its own unique story."